Oasis Live '25 Tour

-The Oasis Live '25 Tour is a concert tour by the English rock band Oasis.
-It began on 4 July 2025 at the Principality Stadium in Cardiff, Wales, and is scheduled to end on 23 November at Estádio do Morumbi in São Paulo, Brazil.
-The tour marks Oasis's first live appearances since they split in 2009.
+The Oasis Live '25 Tour was a concert tour by the English rock band Oasis.
+It began on 4 July 2025 at the Principality Stadium in Cardiff, Wales, and concluded on 23 November at Estádio do Morumbi in São Paulo, Brazil.
+The tour marked Oasis's first live appearances since they split in August 2009.
 Their reunion and the tour were announced on 27 August 2024, two days before the 30th anniversary of their debut album, Definitely Maybe.
 Initially, seventeen dates across five cities in the United Kingdom and Ireland were announced, including five dates each at Wembley Stadium in London and Heaton Park in Manchester.
-Three extra dates were announced on 29 August 2024 due to high demand.
+Three extra dates were announced on 29 August 2024.
+Further dates were added and the band eventually performed 41 concerts in 14 countries.
 The announcement of the tour prompted six of Oasis's releases to re-enter the UK charts, including "Live Forever", which reached a new peak position of #8.

 General sale tickets were released on 31 August 2024, with users reporting long queue times, 503 error messages, being mistaken for bots, frustrations with dynamic pricing, limited purchasing time windows, and high reseller fees.
 Around 14 million people were estimated to have submitted requests for 1.4 million tickets for the 17 shows announced at the time across the UK and Ireland.
 To satisfy demand, Oasis announced multiple additional concert dates in the UK and Ireland, followed by dates in North America, Australia, South America and Asia, for which dynamic pricing was not used.
-The support acts for the tour include Cast, Richard Ashcroft, Cage the Elephant, Ball Park Music, Asian Kung-Fu Generation and Otoboke Beaver.
+The support acts for the tour included Cast, Richard Ashcroft, Cage the Elephant, Ball Park Music, Asian Kung-Fu Generation and Otoboke Beaver.

+The tour grossed $525,282,160 (almost £397.7 million) and was attended by over two million people, making it the second-highest-grossing and third-most-attended tour of 2025.
+A book with 1,000 photographs from the tour by Simon Emmett was released in May 2026.
+A documentary chronicling the tour, Oasis: Don't Look Back in Anger, premiered on September 5, 2026.
+A follow-up tour, the Oasis Live '27 Tour, was announced nine days later, on September 14, 2026.